ryanhlewis/ryanhardestylewis.com/src/content/about.md

 I am an Assistant Professor in the Department of Computer Science at The University of Texas at Austin. **I am recruiting Ph.D. students for Fall 2023.** If you are a prospective graduate student or postdoc, please feel free to get in touch!

 Previously, I was a postdoctoral fellow at [Carnegie Mellon University][cmu] (supervised by [Jeff Bigham][jeff]) and a Research Scientist at [Apple][apple].
-I received my PhD from the department of [Electrical Engineering and Computer Science][eecs] at [UC Berkeley][berkeley].
-I was advised by professors [Björn Hartmann][bjoern] at UC Berkeley and [Maneesh Agrawala][maneesh] at Stanford, and my doctoral work was supported by an [NDSEG fellowship][NDSEG].
-I've previously been supported by a department EECS Excellence Award and a Sandisk Gold Fellowship.
+I received my PhD from the department of [Electrical Engineering and Computer Science][eecs] at [UC Berkeley][berkeley], advised by professors [Björn Hartmann][bjoern] at UC Berkeley and [Maneesh Agrawala][maneesh] at Stanford.
+My PhD work was supported by an [NDSEG fellowship][NDSEGgeneral], a departmental Excellence Award, and a Sandisk Fellowship.

-In the summer of 2018, I served as the lecturer for [CS160][cs160], the UC Berkeley user interface design and development course.
-Here is the [course website][coursewebsite].
+I regularly teach a Computer Science class covers the design and development of user interfaces (Introduction to Human-Computer Interaction).
+Prior versions of this class include [CS160 at UC Berkeley in Summer 2018][coursewebsite] and [CS378 at UT Austin in Fall 2021][coursewebsiteut].

 [berkeley]: http://www.berkeley.edu
 [maneesh]: http://vis.berkeley.edu/~maneesh/